 Throughout their time on the programme, students will be fully supported by a team of trained and experienced Pre-University Summer School staff and ambassadors.
 The ambassadors are current King's students that have been carefully selected to support the students and help make their stay as comfortable and safe as possible.
 The student ambassadors will support them during class time, escort them on social excursions and also live alongside those students in accommodation.
 There is no unsupervised free time on this programme.

 How to apply

 Applications should be made online through King's Apply - our online application portal.
 We recommend you follow the application guidelines to help you submit your application successfully.
 These can be found on our How to Apply page.

-The application deadline is 15 May 2018, however early application is strongly advised.
+The applications are now closed for 2018.
 There are only a limited number of places available and applicants who meet the entry criteria will be offered a place on a first come, first served basis.
 Please note that applications will not be processed until all documentation has been provided.
 Places are secured once the programme fee has been paid in full.

 King's College London is committed to supporting the brightest minds regardless of background.
 Find out more about Widening Participation and our K+ and Sutton Trust programmes here.